LIRYC-IHU/pastec_server/README.md

 The PASTEC server is a FastAPI application, running with a MongoDB database.
 User management rights are handled using a keycloak instance.

+## Setting up
+You will need to create a keycloak realm called `pastec` with a client called `pastec_server`.
+This will allow the identification of users on the system.